New York Pitch Conference II: Forster’s Gold

 - Ann Garvin’s group at the September 2018 Pitch Conference

-A third advantage to face-to-face format is the style of learning we could adopt.
-Group collectives, when they work well, expedite trust, which, in turn, encourages each member to disclose more, which then facilities more learning.
-A specific case in point was the crisis I’d suffered on the second day over plot point in my pitch.
+Another advantage of face-to-face format was the power of the group collective.
+When groups are cohesive and unified, they expedite trust, which, in turn, encourages each member to disclose more, which then facilities more learning.
+A specific case in point was the crisis I’d suffered on the second day over a plot point in my pitch.
 When I asked for group advice on the way forward, responses were immediate and consensual.
 Feeling I could trust the group consensus, I took their advice.
 I am sure that a second Request was aided by the fact that I’d received this collective advice.

 There was a further, unanticipated benefit to the face-to-face format.
 As part of the acquittal process for the grant I’d received to attend, I presented my conference notes to Sunshine Coast branch of the Society of Children’s Books Writers and Illustrators (SCBWI).
 Arguably there is a lot more interest and enthusiasm from listeners when they understand that the speaker has immersed herself in the city and conference atmosphere rather than simply sitting behind a computer.
 Furthermore, for any writers group on the Coast thinking to run a similar pitch conference, I can now offer advice on what worked and what didn’t.